 Short-form references must be linked in the right way to the quoted or paraphrased words.
 There are various possibilities: many are illustrated in the University of Manchester’s English Phrasebank, and interested readers are also referred to the posts within this blog entitled 22.
 Multiple Speakers in a Text, 79.
 Grammar Problems in Quotation Writing and 127.
 When to Use Indirect Speech.

 In this example, the citation verb is in the present simple tense.
 Sometimes, however, verbs of this kind have other tenses, and it is this that I want to investigate here.
 It is not the only challenge that using citation verbs throws up.
 Others are considered in the posts 79.
 Grammar Problems in Quotation Writing, 94.
 Essay Instruction Words, 104.
-Referring to Data with “As”, 107.
+Naming Data Sources with “As”, 107.
 The Language of Opinions and 132.
-Tricky Word Contrasts 4 (point #4).
+Tricky Word Contrasts 4 (#4).